 Ah, no. Index investing is for people who want the best possible results.

-Over the last year or so some of my investing ideas have drawn comment on other blogs and forums.
-Lately I’ve noticed that even those folks seeking to compliment me sometimes frame my position on Vanguard and index funds as sound advice only for average people who don’t want to work very hard at investing.
+Over the last decade or so some of my investing ideas have drawn comment on other blogs and forums.
+Lately, I’ve noticed that even those folks seeking to compliment me sometimes frame my position on Vanguard and index funds as sound advice only for average people who don’t want to work very hard at investing.
 The idea being that with a little more effort in the selection of individual stocks and/or actively managed funds smarter, more diligent folks can do better.

 I can’t do this.
 Can you do this?